|Page tools: Print Page Print All RSS Search this Product|

 Reserve Bank of Australia (RBA) is Australia's central bank.
 The RBA's main functions include monetary policy development, the issue of national currency, provision of banking services to the Commonwealth government sector and acting as a custodians of the country's reserve deposits and international reserves.

 Residents include all economic entities that have a closer association (geographic and economic) with the territory of Australia than with any other territory.
 Residents include any individual, enterprise or other organisation ordinarily domiciled in Australia.
 See also 'Non-resident'.

 Please note that Australian registered branches and incorporated subsidiaries of foreign enterprises are regarded as Australian residents.

-Transfer is a one-sided transaction such as gift, grant, tax, etc. where one transactor provides something of economic value to another but does not receive a quid pro quo to which an economic value can be assigned.
+Transfer is a one-sided transaction such as gifts, grants, taxes, etc. where one transactor provides something of economic value to another but does not receive a quid pro quo to which an economic value can be assigned.
 In order to maintain the double entry system of accounting, the value provided is matched in the accounts by an offsetting entry which is referred to as a transfer.
-See also the definitions for "secondary income" and "capital transfers".
+See also the definitions for 'Secondary income' and 'Capital transfers'.